Faculty and Staff

 - Preparing for Diversity in the Midst of Adversity: An Intercultural-communication Training Program for Refugee Assistance Crisis Management.
 In Handbook of Crisis and Emergency Management, edited by Ali Farazmand.
 NY: Marcel Dekker, 2001, pp. 23-38.
 Lead author.

 - Managing Refugee-assistance Crises in the Twenty-first Century: The Intercultural-communication Factor.
 In Handbook of Crisis and Emergency Management edited by Ali Farazmand.
 New York: Marcel Dekker, 2001, pp. 737-765.
 Co-author.

 - Cross-cultural Management: The Pitfalls of Unspoken Signals.
 World Executive's Digest – English edition, 1998 January, pp. 49-50.
 Lead author.

 - Nonverbal Hints for Successful Intercultural Negotiation.
 World Executive's Digest --Chinese edition, 1997 November, pp. 58-60.
 Lead author.

 Dr. Ngai has taught courses in communication studies, multicultural education, integrating Indigenous education, and English as a second/foreign langauge in Shanghai, Hong Kong, Addis Ababa, and Missoula.
 She has conducted training in intercultural communication and communication for social & behavior change in Cambodia, Myanamr, Vietnam, and the U.S.

 Phyllis Ngai grew up in Hong Kong and has lived in Missoula nearly 25 years.
-Dr. Ngai has conducted research and lectured at universities in various countries on four continents, including Camboida, Myanmar, India, China, Ethiopia, and Norway.
+Dr. Ngai has conducted research and lectured at universities in various countries on four continents, including Camboida, Myanmar, Vietnam, India, China, Tanzania, Ethiopia, Finland, and Norway.
 Several years ago, as volunteers, she and her family helped build houses for the needy in Guatemala.